 Twenty-nine members of the Hockey Hall of Fame have won the Calder Cup in their careers, including Johnny Bower, Terry Sawchuk, Emile Francis, Gerry Cheevers, Al Arbour, Andy Bathgate, Larry Robinson, Doug Harvey, Patrick Roy and Fred Shero.

 Not only have great players won the Calder Cup, but outstanding coaches have also hoisted the AHL’s championship trophy.
 Hall of Famer Fred “Bun” Cook holds the distinction of winning seven Calder Cups in his career; no other AHL head coach has ever won more than three.
-Current NHL head coaches with Calder Cup titles on their resumes include Barry Trotz (Portland, 1994), John Tortorella (Rochester, 1996), Peter Laviolette (Providence, 1999), Todd McLellan (Houston, 2003), Bruce Boudreau (Hershey, 2006), Jon Cooper (Norfolk, 2012), Jeff Blashill (Grand Rapids, 2013) and Jared Bednar (Lake Erie, 2016).
+Current NHL head coaches with Calder Cup titles on their resumes include Barry Trotz (Portland, 1994), John Tortorella (Rochester, 1996), Peter Laviolette (Providence, 1999), Todd McLellan (Houston, 2003), Jon Cooper (Norfolk, 2012), Jeff Blashill (Grand Rapids, 2013), Jared Bednar (Lake Erie, 2016) and Sheldon Keefe (Toronto, 2018).

-More than 100 players and coaches have won both the Calder Cup and Stanley Cup in their careers, including Ace Bailey, Brian Engblom, Dick Gamble, Butch Goring, Adam Graves, Peter Mahovlich, Kirk Maltby, Ab McDonald, Patrick Sharp, Fred Shero, Brian Skrudland, Jeff Carter, Mike Richards, Braden Holtby and John Carlson.
+More than 100 players and coaches have won both the Calder Cup and Stanley Cup in their careers, including Ace Bailey, Brian Engblom, Dick Gamble, Butch Goring, Adam Graves, Peter Mahovlich, Kirk Maltby, Ab McDonald, Patrick Sharp, Fred Shero, Brian Skrudland, Jeff Carter, Braden Holtby, John Carlson, and 2020 Stanley Cup winners Tyler Johnson, Alex Killorn and Ondrej Palat.

 Two-time Calder Cup champion Darren Haydar is the AHL’s all-time leader in playoff goals (63) and points (143), and three-time winner Bryan Helmer has played in more Calder Cup Playoff games (159) than anyone else.
 Marcel Paille’s 49 playoff victories are the most ever by a goaltender, and Bill McDougall set single-season records that may never be broken when he tallied 26 goals, 26 assists and 52 points during the 1993 postseason with the Cape Breton Oilers.